JerrySvarc/InterfaceSmith/Documentation/docs/user-guide/data-preparation.md

 | Object    | Article | `{"user": {...}}` |
 | Array     | Ordered List | `"items": [...]` |

 The collections are types that contain other data as children.
-The Object is a collection containing different types of data; we assume each type can have a different structure.
+The Object is an *unordered* collection containing different types of data; we assume each type can have a different structure.
-However, we assume that the Array consists of elements of the **same type and structure**.
+However, we assume that the Array is *ordered* and consists of elements of the **same type and structure**.

 ## Example Input Data